 Long-term disability (LTD) for shoulder pain, whether through a policy provided by your employer or your own private insurance, can be more difficult to obtain unless there is a fracture involved.
 The evidence needs to show that your injury impairs your ability to perform basic functions like pulling, lifting, pushing, or grasping.

 Common Disabling Shoulder Problems

 To claim disability benefits for shoulder pain, you must have a diagnosis that shows you have a disabling condition.
 Some common diagnoses include:

 - Tendinitis: This condition is the inflammation of tendons that connect muscle to bone.
 Acute tendinitis can be caused by one excessive activity, like throwing a ball or anything else that utilizes a quick overhead motion.
 Chronic tendinitis can be the result of arthritis or repetitive wear and tear.
 Both types of tendinitis are associated with pain in the upper arm and shoulder.

 - Bursitis: Bursitis is the inflammation of the fluid-filled pads (bursae) that act as cushions in the joints, including the shoulder joint.
-Excessive use of the shoulder can lead to swelling of the bursae between part of the shoulder blade and rotator cuff.
+Excessive use of the shoulder can lead to swelling of the bursae between a part of the shoulder blade and the rotator cuff.
 The resulting pain can make many daily or work-related activities very difficult.

 - Tendon Tears: A splitting or tearing of the tendon may result from long-term overuse and wear and tear or a sudden injury.
 These tears can completely or partially separate the tendon from the bone.